Timeline of the rise and fall of the Islamic State group

 2016

 Feb.
 9 — Iraqi forces recapture Ramadi after months of fighting and at enormous cost, with thousands of buildings destroyed.
-Almost the entire population fled the city.
+Almost the entire population fled.

 June 26 — Fallujah is declared liberated by Iraqi forces after a five-week battle.